 - Small cohort of students

-- Established connections with external agencies, forms and networks
+- Established connections with external agencies, forums and networks

 - Individual development support